bufbuild/buf-action/README.md

 ### Specify the input directory

-To run the action for parameters not declared at the root of the repository, set the parameter `input` to the directory of your `buf.yaml` file.
+To run the action for inputs not declared at the root of the repository, set the parameter `input` to the directory of your `buf.yaml` file.

 ```yaml